V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 At this point you should be ready to make some cuts.
 To be certain it all goes as planned, you can make a test cut in high density foam, or simply make an air cut.
-To make an air cut you, just home your machine above the table and run the gcode.
+To make an air cut you, just home your machine above the table and run the Gcode.
 This lets you watch that it moves as you would expect it to and doesn't snag or have any faults in the code.

 [Basic software setup](../software/estlcam-basics.md){:target="_blank"}